 Many of these expenses could be cut out, if not forever, at least for a long time.
 But some are pretty close to essential.

 For our family, I’d count phone service, internet service, home maintenance, life insurance, daycare, pet items, toiletries, and health insurance among our essentials.
 Daycare is the largest of those expenses, but we can’t be a two-income family without daycare.
 If one of us lost a job, we’d want to maintain our spots at our local daycare, or risk being unable to find daycare when we found a job again.
-Here’s what these expenses would looked like stripped down and counted monthly:
+Here’s what these expenses would look like stripped down and counted monthly:

 - Phone Service: $50/month (if we switched to a lower-cost provider)